 I’ll be honest and admit that Aldi was never a place I thought I’d be buying my beauty bits from.
-However, despite being a huge fan of premium products, I love a bargain just as much (if not more) so when I saw budget beauty line Lacura receiving rave reviews I had to see what all the fuss was about!
+However, I love a bargain so when I saw budget beauty line Lacura receiving rave reviews I had to see what all the fuss was about!
 Over the past twelve months or so I’ve managed to build up an extensive collection and today I thought I’d share my top picks.

 Hot Cloth Cleanser.
 I stumbled across Aldi’s Original Hot Cloth Cleanser around a year ago after being drawn in by the Liz Earle-esque packaging.
 I was pleasantly surprised to find it smelt identical to the Cleanse and Polish and that the ingredients list was almost an exact match.
 I’ve been using it consistently ever since I first purchased it and I absolutely love it – it’s become such a staple in my skin care routine and I can hand on heart say that I don’t notice a difference compared to the Liz Earle.

 Like most bargainous beauty finds, it’s pretty difficult to come across so I’d recommend stocking up if you manage to track it down.
 They’ve since launched a few different versions and have bought out a gift set of minis for Christmas – the Pink Clay is my personal favourite but they’re all worth a try!